alexyun0429/MEGA/README.md

 We are making a pointing poker app for our hackathon!

 Team members:
-Bae, Nhu, Katelyn, Alex, Irina
+Bay, Nhu, Katelyn, Alex, Irina

 ♡♡♡